ToshioCP/Gobject-tutorial/src/sec7.src.md

 - Read-only memory.
 A string literal is read-only.
-- stack.
+- Stack.
 If the class of an array is `auto`, then the array is placed in the stack. stack is writable.
 If the array is defined in a function, its default class is `auto`.
 The stack area will disappear when the function returns to the caller.
-- static area.
+- Static area.
 If the class of an array is `static`, then the array is placed in the static area.
 It keeps its value and remains for the life of the program.
 This area is writable.
-- heap.
+- Heap.
 You can allocate and free memory for a string.
 For allocation, `g_new` or `g_new0` is used.
 For freeing, `g_free` is used.